Molly Rose: Career

 Rose joined the Air Transport Auxiliary on 16 September 1942 and delivered 486 aircraft during World War II, 38 different types of aircraft including 276 Spitfires.
 After the war, she raised three sons with her husband Bernard and became a Justice of the Peace in Oxford in 1952.
 She was active raising funds for various charities in Oxfordshire, was appointed a Deputy Lieutenant for Oxfordshire in 1983 and was awarded the OBE for Services to Oxfordshire in 1990.
 Molly also served as a Parish Councillor in the village of Appleton in Oxfordshire.

 Later life

-Molly and Bernard lived in Bampton (Oxfordshire) from 1946 until 1974 when they moved to live in Appleton Manor.
+Molly and Bernard lived in Bampton, Oxfordshire, from 1946 until 1974, when they moved to live in Appleton Manor.
 In 1986 they moved back to Bampton to live in Bampton House.
 She died on 16 October 2016 at the age of 95.
-In 2018 the Molly Rose Trophy was created and is awarded each year to the winner of the armed forces women’s rugby match held at Twickenham.
+In 2018 the Molly Rose Trophy was created and is awarded each year to the winner of the armed forces women's rugby match held at Twickenham.

 Personal life

-Rose was married to Bernard Rose in Hove Parish Church on 19 December 1939.
-Bernard Died of emphysema in November 1996.
+Molly married Bernard Rose in Hove Parish Church on 19 December 1939.
+Bernard died of emphysema in November 1996.